cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 We have found that editors such as Lyx and Auctex provide very good WYSIWYG alike features.
-However, we found an even easier way while using `skim`, a pdf previewr, in conjunction with `emacs` and `latexmk`.
+However, we found an even easier way while using `skim`, a pdf previewer, in conjunction with `emacs` and `latexmk`.
 This can be achieved while using the following command assuming your latex file is called `report.tex`::

   latexmk -pvc -view=pdf report

-THis command will update your pdf previewer (make sure to use skim) whenever you edit the file report.tex and save it.
+This command will update your pdf previewer (make sure to use skim) whenever you edit the file report.tex and save it.
 It will maintain via skim the current position, thus you have a real great way of editing in one window, while seeing the results in the other.